Tariq97/MLRG-python/README.md

 ## References

-[1] Aquib, T.A.; Vyas, J.C.; Mai, P.M.; 'Psuedo-dynamic source characterization for geometrically rough faults using machine learning', 2025, Bulletin of the Seismological Society of America (in review)
+[1] Aquib, T.A.; Vyas, J.C.; Mai, P.M.; 'Pseudo-dynamic source characterization for geometrically rough faults using machine learning', 2025, Bulletin of the Seismological Society of America (in review)